 “Did anyone actually notice, I spent hours kerning all the subheads?”

 We’ve been there.
-We’ve burned the midnight oil replacing all 10-point Helvetica with 10-point Univers, replacing #5c5c5c with #6c6c6c, obsessively aligning images to gridlines, etc etc. We overthink and over-debate the pixel counts for a favicon.
-We pride ourselves on being OCD perfectionists.
-We proudly make t-shirts for ourselves with the slogan “I KERN.”
-We do all these, to make a perfect Draft version 2 of a project.
+We’ve burned the midnight oil replacing all 10-point Helvetica with 10-point Univers.
+Replacing #5c5c5c with #6c6c6c.
+Obsessively aligning images to gridlines, etc etc. Overthinking pixel counts for a favicon.
+Proudly making t-shirts that say “I KERN.”

-I started my first design studio at the young age of 24, without much work experience.
-As an inexperienced leader, I used to drive my team mad with ridiculous requests such as “rotate the image by 2 degrees”– with the intention of achieving perfection.
-It took years to get over this obnoxious leadership behaviour.
+I started my first design studio at 24, without much work experience.
+As an inexperienced leader, I used to drive my team mad with requests like “rotate the image by 2 degrees” — with the genuine intention of achieving perfection.
+It took years to get over that.

-We know at the end, as professionals, we always want to deliver work of exceptional quality – well thought through, well crafted, and well executed.
+As professionals, we always want to deliver work of exceptional quality — well thought through, well crafted, well executed.
 That is non-negotiable.

-However, a typical project has multiple checkpoints before reaching the end.
-This is where the iterative process is more important to move things forward – adopting the mindset of allowing things to fail and to fall apart, to be rejected, and probably to be restarted a few times.
+But a typical project has multiple checkpoints before the end.
+This is where the iterative process matters more than the pursuit of perfection — adopting the mindset of allowing things to fail, to fall apart, to be rejected, and probably restarted a few times.

-But practising discernment is tough.
-I had to learn to refrain from picking flaws which have no significant impact on the project, and instead, pick the right moment for this OCD-level review i.e. only after the work has been sent off.
-A review is usually delivered with the option of “you could choose to implement this in the next round or you can choose to ignore my nitpicking because chances are, only a handful of humans on earth can spot that difference.
+Practising discernment is tough.
+I had to learn to refrain from picking flaws that have no significant impact, and instead pick the right moment for OCD-level review — usually only after the work has already been sent off.
+A review delivered with the option of: “You could choose to implement this in the next round, or you can choose to ignore my nitpicking — because chances are, only a handful of humans on earth can spot that difference.
 As long as you remember this when you start on the next project.”

-I sit through meetings, making mental notes of things.
-I select crucial points to discuss, put aside debatable points for some other time, and map “too-early-to-act-on” information to the calendar for the right time to revisit it.
-It really is an exercise in discernment.
+I sit through meetings making mental notes.
+Selecting crucial points to discuss.
+Putting aside debatable points for another time.
+Mapping things that are too early to act on to the calendar, for the right moment to revisit.
+It is an exercise in discernment, every single time.